-Since then McCrory has played numerous roles in the West End, more notable her 1995 role of Lady Macbeth, in Macbeth, winning the Richard Burton Award For Most Promising Newcomer in the 1995 Shakespeare Globe Awards.
-In 2002/2003 she was nominated for three awards for her role as Yelena in Uncle Vanya and two other awards in 2006 including an Olivier Award nomination for Best Actress for her portrayal of Rosalind in As You Like It at the Wyndham’s Theatre.
+McCrory then went to play numerous roles in the West End, more notable her 1995 role of Lady Macbeth in Macbeth, winning the Richard Burton Award For Most Promising Newcomer in the 1995 Shakespeare Globe Awards.
+She was later nominated for three awards for her role as Yelena in Uncle Vanya and two other awards in 2006 including an Olivier Award nomination for Best Actress for her portrayal of Rosalind in As You Like It at the Wyndham’s Theatre.

 McCrory is not only distinguished in the theatre world but has also made many appearances in TV and film, more famously her appearance as Narcissa Malfoy in the Harry Potter film series, Mama Jeanne in Martin Scorsese’s film Hugo (2011), Polly Gray in Peaky Blinders and Clair Dowar in the Daniel Craig James Bond film Skyfall (2012).
 She has also appeared in Doctor Who, The Woman in Black: Angel of Death (2015) film and as Dr Victoria Frankenstein in Frankenstein.

 Her last London stage credit was in The Deep Blue Sea at the Lyttelton Theatre in 2016.
 Helen McCrory passed away at the age of 52 on 16 April 2021.